Podcast Launch Program FAQ Page

 At the end of the day, our clients spend about 15 hours total over the first 6-8 weeks to launch and promote the podcast, then only 1 hour per week on the podcast.
 This is mostly recording content and sharing the new episodes with your audience when they publish.

 They’re able to spend so little time on podcasting because of the air-tight processes we’ve developed for clients.
-Learn more about how you can have an industry leading podcast in only an hour of your time per week by booking a call to discuss your podcast idea.

 What makes the Podcast Launch Program different from a podcast course or consultant?